UB-Heidelberg/anno-server-22/docs/install/docker/README.md

         as the docker-capable user.
     1. The expected good response should include a section "docker-init:" with a "version:" entry.
-    1. If that enty is missing, fix permissions and/or docker.
+    1. If that entry is missing, fix permissions and/or docker.
         Unfortunately, that's ouf of scope for this guide.

 ### ENDOF deprecated